wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 * Patched the widget forms for more WP 3.8 compliance

 = 1.4.9 =
-* Plugin works in symlinkes now
+* Plugin works in symlinks now

 = 1.4.8 =
 * Added Dashicons